-Liver transplant is a treatment option for people who have end-stage liver failure that can't be controlled using other treatments and for some people with liver cancer.
+Liver transplant in India is the best treatment option for people who have end-stage liver failure that can't be controlled using other treatments and for some people with liver cancer.
 Liver failure can occur rapidly, in a matter of weeks (acute liver failure), or it can occur slowly over months and years (chronic liver failure).

 Liver failure has many causes, including:

 Early-stage liver cancer

 Primary sclerosing cholangitis

 A liver transplant in India can be done using a living donor or a cadever i.e. a person who has died ad donated his liver.
 There are very few surgeons and hospitals that perform a cadever liver transplant also the waiting is quite long.

 A small percentage of liver transplants are completed each year using a portion of a liver from a living donor.
 If you have a family member or friend who is willing to donate part of his or her liver to you, talk to your transplant team about this option.
 However now a days cadever liver transplant is also being done.
 Dr Ankur Garg at Nanavati Hospital in Mumbai, India is one of the best liver transplant surgeons in India.
 He has a very high success rate.
 The biggest challange that comes in case of cadaver liver transplant is that of the availability.
 However at Nanavati Hospital, Mumbai the waiting period is around 2-3 months.